SamboyCoding/Cpp2IL/README.md

 ## A note on unity 2020.2

 Unity 2020.2 introduced IL2PP metadata version 27.
-Substantial changes have been made to the formats and so LibCpp2IL - and thus Cpp2IL itself - does not yet support games written in this unity version.
+Substantial changes have been made to the formats.

+As of Feb 14th, 2021, LibCpp2IL now supports Metadata v27 and v27.1 (Unity 2020.2.4), and DummyDLLs can be generated from games using these versions.

+However, due to some of the reshuffling of internal structures (namely, metadata usages) the analysis portion of Cpp2IL will not work for games targeting 2020.2 or later.

 ## A note on x86-32 support